cds-snc/docs/development/rfcs/0009-code-review.md

    - Does it perform its intended function?
    - Is the logic correct?
    - Is the proposed UI accessible?
+ - Does this the change introduce tech debt?
+   - Adding tech debt isn't a bad thing, but we need to make sure we understand why we're adding it and how we're going to contain it.
+   - If adding, are there comments or documentation around the debt so future maintainers can understand the issues?
  - Does this change introduce any security concerns?
    - Does it accept or handle user data?
  - Is all the code easily understood?